 What Chennai schools already provide

 Most reputable CBSE and ICSE schools in Chennai have taught phonics in LKG and UKG for at least a decade, well ahead of NEP 2020's mandate.
-Schools including PSBB, DAV (multiple branches), Chettinad Vidyashram, Bala Vidya Mandir, Vidya Mandir, and Good Shepherd all use structured phonics curricula — many based on the Jolly Phonics programme.
+Many of Chennai's established CBSE and ICSE schools use structured phonics curricula — often based on Jolly Phonics.
 The question for most Chennai parents is not whether phonics is being taught, but whether their child is practising it daily.

 How much do phonics classes cost in Chennai?